RijanKanxo/timi/README.md

 ---

-Made with ❤️ for the AI community
+Made with ❤️ to learn how to build.